felixlopz/hubrise-test-task/content/apps/smood/en/pull-catalog.md

 This page explains how you can pull your HubRise catalog into Smood, what information is sent to Smood, and how you can synchronise your inventory.

-## Pull Your Catalog
+## Pull a Catalog

-You can pull your HubRise catalog into Smood automatically every time it is updated on HubRise, or pull it manually when needed.
-As a preliminary step, populate your HubRise catalog.
+As a preliminary step, you need to populate your HubRise catalog.
+Then you can pull your catalog into Smood automatically when sit is updated on HubRise, or pull it manually when needed.

 ### Populate a HubRise Catalog

-To be able to pull your catalog into Smood, you must populate a HubRise catalog first.
-Many apps connected with HubRise, including EPOS solutions, offer the ability to export the catalog to HubRise.
+Some EPOS solutions offer the ability to export the catalog to HubRise.
+If your EPOS does not offer this feature, you can populate your HubRise catalog manually.
 Refer to your EPOS documentation on the HubRise website to verify.

 For more information on HubRise catalogs, see [Catalogs](/docs/catalog/).